 The future looks even bleaker for self-employed workers and freelancers.
 The very nature of their work is independent.
 Yet to be eligible for a UK Work Visa, applicants need Sponsorship from a registered UK employer.

-There is, at least, one alternative for those who are internationally renowned: the Tier 5 Creative and Sporting Visa.
+There is, at least, one alternative for those who are internationally renowned: the Temporary Worker Creative and Sporting Visa.
 This route permits workers in the creative industry (or sport) to enter and work in the UK on a temporary basis, as long as they are reputable in their field.

 ” Considering 41% of British employees earn less than £18,000, the jump up – just shy of double – is unreachable and unrealistic”